Bit-Developer/online-judge-mean/README.md

         "src/index.php"
       ],
 ```
+## 5. Procfile
-5. Edit `Procfile` as follows.
-This file directs heroku to start apache server to serve folder `dist` as web application.
+A `Procfile` is a text file in the root directory of your application that defines process types and explicitly declares what command should be executed to start your app.
+Create `Procfile` as follows.
+It will direct heroku to start apache server to serve folder `dist`.
 ```sh
 web: vendor/bin/heroku-php-apache2 dist/
 ```
-6. Create heroku app `online-judge-mean`
+## 6. Create heroku app and add buildpack
-We need to add nodejs buildpack and php buildpack.
-The `nodejs` buildpack will compile the Angular app and the `php` buildpack will serve the output static files as php app.
+You can do it through heroku CLI or its website.
-### 6.1 Command line
+### 6.1 Heroku CLI
 ```sh
 cd online-judge-mean
 heroku login